Jonbeek/bytecoin/README.md

-Each block, three nodes are responsible for compiling the transaction and the blcok data.
+Each block, three nodes are responsible for compiling the transaction and the block data.
 They will have a list of all transactions that occured between their block and the previous block, and they will compile the transactions and announce a block to the network.
 The three nodes may produce different results.
 This is okay, because just as the nodes have been chosen ahead of